dl748/simple-scripts/README.md

     * asNPX - boolean - default false - runs command as npx, all it does is translated cmd, args into 'npx', [ cmd, ...args ]

 ### runShellOutput(cmd, args, options?)
-See runShell for argument definitions, the only difference is that this function returns a string from the promise, that way you can get the output, useful for pulling in generated data, (e.g. 'npx', [ 'serverless', 'print', '--json' ], allows you to dynamically pull in the translated serverless json file to use or write out somewhere.)
+See runShell for argument definitions, the only difference is that this function returns a string from the promise, that way you can get the output, useful for pulling in generated data, (e.g. 'npx', [ 'serverless', 'print', '--json' ], allows you to dynamically pull in the translated serverless json file to use or write out somewhere.).
+Currently does not pull in stderr, stderr is passed through.

 ## Documentation for running in internal tools